CreworkTeam/b2b-website/src/content/blogs/MVP Cost in 2025.md

 ## **Introduction**

 Ask five agencies "How much does an MVP cost?" and you will get five completely different answers.
+[Here’s a simple breakdown of What an MVP is](/blog/mvp-vs-prototype-simple-explanation-key-differences-examples-2025-guide).

 Some will quote 10000 dollars.
 Some will quote 100,000 dollars.
 Some will answer with the classic "it depends."

 Here is the truth most founders never hear: